Maasai Mara University

-Maasai Mara University (MMU), (formerly Narok University College Moi University Narok Town Campus), is a public university located in Narok, Kenya.
+Maasai Mara University (MMU), (formerly Narok University College, Moi University Narok Town Campus), is a public university located in Narok County, Kenya.

 Location

 MMU is located in Narok town, in Narok County, approximately 147 km, by road, west of the city of Nairobi, the capital of Kenya.
 The geographical coordinates of the university campus are 01°05'35.0"S, 35°51'28.0"E (Latitude:-1.093056; Longitude:35.857778).
 The university's main campus measures an estimated 129 acre.

 Overview

 MMU is accredited by the Commission for University Education of Kenya on 12th February, 2013.
 The institution was founded on 16 July 2008 as Narok University College, a constituent college of Moi University and existed as a campus of Moi (Narok Town Campus) in 2007.
 Maasai Mara University was chartered on 12 February 2013 as a fully-fledged university.

 Academics

 The following academic courses are offered at Maasai Mara University: